gatsbyjs/gatsby/docs/blog/2018-1-18-strapi-and-gatsby/index.md

 ## What is Strapi?

-[Strapi](https://strapi.io) is an _open source **Headless CMS Front-End Developers Love**_.
+[Strapi](https://strapi.io) is an _open source **Headless CMS Frontend Developers Love**_.
 It's more than a [Node.js Framework and more than a Headless CMS](https://strapi.io/overview), it saves weeks of API development time, and allows easy long-term content management through a beautiful administration panel _anyone can use_.

 ![The Strapi Logo](logo-strapi.png)